eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPA_01a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If a Wallet Unit supports the [W3C Digital Credentials API] for remote presentation flows, it SHALL retain full authority over the process meant in RPA_01.
+A Wallet Unit SHALL retain full authority over the process meant in RPA_01.
 In particular, this process SHALL NOT be handled by a third party, including the browser and the operating system.

+*Note: This requirement applies, in particular, in the context of the [W3C Digital Credentials API].*

 </div>
 </div>